Elon Musk is being brought in to save SNL’s sagging ratings. He could sink the show in other ways.

 “I just don’t understand what SNL is thinking,” said Andrew Susskind, a veteran television comedy producer and executive who teaches at Drexel University’s Westphal College of Media Arts & Design.
 “And I’m not sure America will either.”

+Some SNL cast members aren’t happy about Elon Musk.
+He’s part of a long tradition of disliked hosts.

 With an estimated net worth of $151 billion, Musk was recently named the world’s second-richest man by Forbes.
-He has demonstrated an equal flair for generating digital attention: Musk will arrive on SNL just a week after four astronauts aboard a SpaceX Dragon capsule successfully splashed down at night in the Gulf of Mexico — which, as the first such landing by NASA astronauts since 1968, sparked memes and headlines galore.
+He has demonstrated an equal flair for generating digital attention.
+The meme-master will arrive on SNL just a week after four astronauts aboard a SpaceX Dragon capsule successfully splashed down at night in the Gulf of Mexico — which, as the first such landing by NASA astronauts since 1968, sparked social-media activity galore.

 Musk has also garnered notice for his quixotic tunnel plans, his cryptocurrency investments, an unexpected move to Texas, an infamous Joe Rogan podcast appearance, a more infamous cybertruck failure, his belief that pandemic lockdowns were ‘fascist,’ and skeptical comments about the coronavirus vaccine, though he later walked those back.

-Musk responded to news of his hosting two weeks ago not with gratitude but a gauntlet: “Let’s find out just how live Saturday Night Live really is,” he tweeted.
+Musk responded to news of his hosting two weeks ago not with gratitude but a gauntlet.
+“Let’s find out just how live Saturday Night Live really is,” he tweeted.

 The decision to bring Musk onto the Studio 8H stage evoked irritation in some cast members that they couldn’t hide.
 Longtime performer Aidy Bryant posted a quote from Sen. Bernie Sanders (I-Vt.) to her Instagram page that “the 50 wealthiest people in America today own more wealth than the bottom half of our people.
 Let me repeat that, because it is almost too absurd to believe: The 50 wealthiest people in this country own more wealth than some 165 MILLION Americans.”

-Castmate Bowen Yang also took to Instagram to question Musk’s swagger.
+Castmate Bowen Yang also took to Instagram, questioning Musk’s swagger.
 “What the … does this even mean,” Yang wrote about Musk’s “let’s find out” message, using an expletive to underline his point.
+Fellow cast member Andrew Dismukes raised an objection too.

-There is, however, a strategic calculus to the Musk invitation.
-SNL has had a rocky time, ratings-wise, since it returned to the studio in October for the first time during the pandemic.
-It was clocking a respectable 9 million viewers right around the presidential election but dropped to 4 million soon after and has often hovered in that lower range.
+SNL has had a rocky time, ratings-wise, since it returned to the studio in October for the first time after the pandemic began.
+It was clocking a respectable 9 million viewers around the time of the presidential election.
+But averages dropped to 4 million soon after and have since often hovered in that lower range.

 “I think Lorne recognizes if he just keeps playing to liberals on the coasts, his audience will wither,” said a late-night television veteran familiar with his thinking who spoke on the condition of anonymity to preserve a relationship with the producer.
 “So he’s trying something.”

-But those efforts are fraught; previous attempts at audience expansion have backfired.
-In 2019, Michaels hired the workingman’s comic Shane Gillis to appeal to Middle America but had to let him go just days later after it was revealed Gillis had used racist and homophobic slurs.
+But those efforts are fraught; recent attempts at audience expansion have backfired.
+In 2019, Michaels hired working-class comic Shane Gillis in part to appeal to Middle America but had to let him go just days later when it was revealed Gillis had used racist and homophobic slurs.

-Another bid for red America came last October with the naming of the earthy young country star Morgan Wallen as musical guest.
-That blew up, too, when Wallen was seen partying maskless in an Alabama bar.
-Michaels had to disinvite him, then wait two months before bringing him back to perform.
+Another bid for red-state audiences came last October with the naming of the young country star Morgan Wallen as musical guest.
+That also blew up, as Wallen was seen partying maskless in an Alabama bar.
+Michaels had to disinvite him, bringing him back to perform two months later.

-At a time when network programming has suffered a massive viewership drop as younger people pay more attention to social media stars, TV gatekeepers are trying to find ways to reach those audiences.
+At a time when network programming has suffered massive viewership drops, with younger people paying more attention to social-media stars, TV gatekeepers are trying to find new ways to reach audiences.
 The Musk move, experts say, may be Michaels’s version of going that influencer route.

 “I think this could be about sampling — getting a few million of Musk’s Twitter followers to tune in who never would and then hope they stick around for more episodes,” Susskind said.
 The TV veteran — who as someone who worked on Fox’s “Married … With Children” is familiar with subversive TV comedy — said he understands the motivation for bringing on someone like Musk.

-There’s just one small snag: “I don’t see any evidence he’ll be funny,” Susskind said.
-A mogul making fun of his own grandiosity can carry only so many sketches, Susskind noted.
+There’s just one small snag.
+“I don’t see any evidence he’ll be funny,” Susskind said, noting that Musk mocking his own grandiosity could carry only so many sketches.
 “And if it’s not comedically satisfying, I don’t know what it accomplishes.”

 Musk has dabbled in Hollywood before, making an appearance in “Iron Man 2” more than a decade ago and “The Big Bang Theory” in 2015.
 But those cameos involved brief lines that can be manicured in the editing room.
 SNL entails numerous sketches and a minutes-long monologue.
 It’s also live.

-The Musk appearance presses on a wound for a liberal media establishment with fresh memories of the last time Hollywood — and specifically NBC — gave its platform to a larger-than-life business tycoon.
+The Musk appearance presses on a wound for a liberal media establishment with fresh memories of the last time that Hollywood — and specifically NBC — gave its platform to a larger-than-life business tycoon.

 “My problem with it — like Trump before him — is it humanizes problematic people,” said Daniel Kellison, a late-night comedy veteran who has worked with the likes of Jimmy Kimmel, Michael Cera and Sarah Silverman.
 “And it’s unnecessary.”

 Kellison also said he doesn’t think the move will give Michaels what he wants.
 “I do think people who normally wouldn’t watch will actually watch.
 But it’s a stunt and not truly indicative of audience,” he said.
 A spokeswoman for SNL declined to comment or make Michaels available to comment.